rose-compiler/rose/src/AstNodes/README.md

 Backends
 --------

-A backend is reponsible for producing code, primarily the C++ class definitions corresponding to the Rosebud inputs.
+A backend is responsible for producing code, primarily the C++ class definitions corresponding to the Rosebud inputs.
 Backends, like midends, come in two forms: